Duplicate Check Filter

 clip0260

-Although DonorQuest is designed to prevent duplicate donor entries from happening during data entry, it is still possible that there may be duplicate records within the database.
-This is especially true if you have imported data from another database.
+Although DonorQuest is designed to prevent duplicate donor entries from happening during data entry, it is still possible there may be duplicate records in the database.
+This is especially true if you have imported data from another database with subtle name or address differences.
 A duplicate record check facility is an essential feature of fundraising software, since sending multiple copies of a mailing to the same individual wastes your money, and can lower the confidence a donor has in your organization's ability to spend money wisely.

 Here is an example of a typical duplicate record check based on the Last Name, Address, and City fields: